edmundchong/Inventor/Touchscreen arena/Electronics Guide/Reward Pump Wiring/README.md

 # Reward Pump Electronics

+## peristaltic pump
+- KPP-DC-S04W
+- on Aliexpress order page, select options:
+  - 12V straight
+  - Color: S04 (they just put different models under the "Color" option even though it is not about Color)

 ## Wiring Key
 ---
 **!
 The colours don't matter for the wiring - Below describes the wiring key you can see in the example photo !**